a2o/snoopy/README.md

     wget -q -O - https://github.com/a2o/snoopy/raw/master/bin/snoopy-install.sh | sh

-**WARNING: This manual is for Snoopy version 2.1.0+.
-Snoopy versions below 2.1.0 are not supported anymore.
-Please do not submit any bug/feature/change requests that concern versions before 2.1.0.**
+**WARNING: This manual is for latest Snoopy version only.
+Any version that is not the latest is not supported.
+Please do not submit any bug/feature/change requests related to unsupported versions.**